-The term cssence is a portmanteau coined by blending the abbrevation for Cascading Style Sheets (CSS) and the word essence.
+The term CSSence is a portmanteau coined by blending the abbreviation for Cascading Style Sheets (CSS) and the word essence.
 By adding the top level domain (TLD) .com you get the URL for the site you are looking at.
 However, the TLD is misleading, because there is nothing commercial here.
 Also, no advertisement.
 You are welcome.

 Knowing the history